asleepace/asleepace.com/src/content/blog/bun-elysia-react-ssr.md

 hydrateRoot(document, <App />)
 ```
-Normally this is where we could call `createRoot`, but since we are creating the root on the server we need to instead hydrate the client once it has been loaded.
+Normally this is where we would call `createRoot`, but since the root will be created on the server, all we need to do is hydrate the client after the initial load.
 This will attach event listeners to the server-generated HTML and make it interactive.

 [How to add DOM types in Bun](https://bun.sh/docs/runtime/typescript#add-dom-types)